Ritalin is the most commonly prescribed stimulant ADHD medication used to treat symptoms of ADD in children, adolescents, and adults.

 Some patients report developing a tolerance to Ritalin after long-term use.
 If you notice that your dosage is no longer controlling your symptoms, talk to your doctor to plan a course of action.

-Also disclose to your physician all mental health issues including any family history of suicide, bipolar illness, tics, or depression.
+Disclose to your physician all mental health issues including any family history of suicide, bipolar illness, tics, or depression.
 Ritalin may create new or exacerbate existing behavior problems, bipolar illness, or Tourette’s syndrome.
 The FDA recommends evaluating patients for bipolar disorder, tics, and Tourette’s syndrome prior to stimulant administration.
 It can cause psychotic or manic symptoms in children and teenagers.
 Call your doctor immediately if you or your child experiences new or worsening mental health symptoms including hallucinations or sudden suspicions.

 Discuss circulation problems with your doctor before taking Ritalin, which has been known to cause numbness, coolness, or pain in fingers or toes, including Raynaud’s phenomenon.
 Report to your doctor any new blood-flow problems, pain, skin color changes, or sensitivities to temperature while taking Ritalin.

-Stimulants like Ritalin have a high potential for abuse and addiction, especially among people who do not have ADHD.
+Stimulants like Ritalin have a potential for abuse and addiction, especially among people who do not have ADHD.
 It is a “Schedule II Stimulant,” a designation that the Drug Enforcement Agency uses for drugs with a high potential for abuse.
-Other Schedule II drugs include Dexedrine, Ritalin, and cocaine.
+Other Schedule II drugs include Dexedrine, Adderall, and cocaine.
 People with a history of drug abuse should use caution when trying this medication.
 Taking the medication exactly as prescribed can reduce potential for abuse.